Davy Crockett timeline from 1786 to 1836 and beyond

 Last time he left home, he was escaping his father’s wrath.
 When he returned, he reconciled himself with his father.
 This time he left home to pay off his father’s debts.
 When he returns, his father reconciles himself with his son.

-David Crockett rides up to the Crockett tavern on a borrowed horse.
+Davy Crockett rides up to the Crockett tavern on a borrowed horse.
 He holds a note in his hand.
 At first his father thinks it is a letter requesting the payment of more debts.
-David hands his father the note and tells him it is a receipt confirming the payment of all debts.
+Davy hands his father the note and tells him it is a receipt confirming the payment of all debts.
 John receives the note, shakes hands with his son, and then breaks down crying.

 Chapter 5 - Louisiana Purchase